Ocean Seven 320 Plus WOCE-CTD

 - TEMPERATURE SENSOR:

-Features a very fast platinum resistance thermometer (time constant: 50 ms).
+Features a very fast platinum resistance thermometer (response time: 50 ms).
 Negligible self-heating effect.

 - CONDUCTIVITY SENSOR: